saras2558/sep11-freedom-project/entries/entry05.md

 I think I am around 6 or 7 in my engineering design process because I have my mvp done but it needs major improvements to my liking.
 Next time or as of now, I am trying to learn other types of code such as shadows and other effects to make my presentation more beautiful.

-I am thinking of fading the heart on the back and creating one big one in the front but I’m still unsure.
+I am thinking of fading the heart on the back and creating one big one in the front but Coding this was really hard so I’m unsure.

 I also need to comment my code :)

 ---